-Jacqueline Kennedy Style
+What Made Jacqueline Kennedy A Style Icon?

-Every now and then we need a mother/daughter day, so I spent a day in Carlton with my gorgeous daughter, Emma today to see the movie "Jackie” at the Nova cinema.
+Now and then we need a mother/daughter day, so I spent a day in Carlton with my gorgeous daughter, Emma today to see the movie "Jackie” at the Nova cinema.

-If alive today, Jacqueline would have celebrated her 98th birthday on 31st January, 2017.
+If alive today, Jacqueline would have celebrated her 98th birthday on 31st January 2017.
 Her legacy lives on for many reasons, including her restoration of the White House, her book editing career, and the presidential “Camelot” years, but it was her signature looks that made her one of the greatest style icons of the last century.

 Her style lives on today, and she is one of the many influences for many designers.
-Colour blocking (including bright colours, breaking the all-black mantra of New York), oversized sunglasses (The “Jackie O’s”), Pillbox hats, pearl necklaces, fitted suits, beautiful coats, off the shoulder tops, and of course ballet flats paired with Capri pants she helped made famous.
+Colour blocking (including bright colours, breaking the all-black mantra of New York), oversized sunglasses (The “Jackie O’s”), Pillbox hats, pearl necklaces, fitted suits, beautiful coats, off the shoulder tops, and of course ballet flats paired with Capri pants she helped make famous.

 Even today, more than 50 years after leaving the White House, Jackie Kennedy Onassis remains a timeless fashion icon.
 From catwalk to High Street, her influence is abundant.